Table of Contents

 Retirement Benefit Options

-When your benefit changes from SSDI to retirement benefits, your dependents may file for benefits based on your work record with Social Security retirement benefits, which they may not do with SSDI benefits.
+When your benefits change from SSDI to retirement benefits, your dependents may be able to file for benefits based on your work record.
+This is something they may not be able to do while you are receiving SSDI.

 Survivor Benefits

-The most common survivor benefit — the benefit for a surviving spouse — typically remains the same whether you're collecting SSDI or retirement benefits.
-If the widow or widower has reached their full retirement age, they will receive the same amount that the deceased spouse was collecting in monthly benefits, whether it was an SSDI or retirement benefit, according to the SSA.4 However, if you leave behind a spouse that's still caring for a dependent child, whether you are receiving SSDI or retirement benefits can make a difference.
+Survivor benefits for a spouse usually stay the same whether you were receiving SSDI or retirement benefits.
+If a widow or widower has reached full retirement age, they will receive the same monthly amount that the deceased spouse was receiving, according to the SSA.4 However, the situation can change if a spouse is caring for a dependent child.
+In this case, whether you were receiving SSDI or retirement benefits may affect the total benefits your family can receive.

 Understanding Social Security